 That is absolutely fine.

-Will my children lose their inheritance?
+Will the borrower’s children lose their inheritance?

 - Increase monthly cash flow